BROTHERHOOD42/Polarius-web/README.md

 ### Summary

-A Matrix client for a proof-of-contribution economic system with contribution-weighted governance, adapted from Element.
+A Matrix client for a proof-of-contribution economic system with contribution-weighted governance, adapted from [Element](https://github.com/element-hq/element-web).
+Detailed descriptions can be found in the [Polarius Overview.](https://github.com/BROTHERHOOD42/Polarius-web/docs/polarius.md)

+## Getting Started

+Polarius users can get started by accessing https://brotherhood42.github.io.